Ahoy!

 MainSail

-MainSail was launched in late 2019 as a limited run of 25.
-It is 10" in diameter and comprised of 92 separate components.
-The portholes illuminate when a vessel is underway, lending the characteristic lantern-like glow of the real boats to the symbolic ships.
-Thanks to our innovative magnetic slip-clutch, boat-hands are self-calibrating.
-Bespoke 3D-printed bevel gears allow drive motors to sit flat, making MainSail low-profile, no thicker than the quartz clock mechanism.
-It is adaptable to different routes (coming soon) via swappable east/west port plates.
+Launched in late 2019 as a limited run of 25.
+10"⌀, and comprised of 92 separate components.
+Portholes illuminate when a vessel is underway, lending the lantern-like glow of the real boats to the symbolic ships.
+Via our innovative magnetic slip-clutch, boat-hands are self-calibrating.
+Custom designed 3D-printed bevel gears allow drive motors to sit flat, making MainSail low-profile, no thicker than the quartz clock mechanism.
+Swappable east/west port-plates allow it to be adapted to additional routes.
 The face is washed with watercolor and the topsides are finished in hemp oil.

 LoveBoats